shsobieski/Housing-Valuation-Tool/README.md

 ![](figures/Model2Resids.png)

-Based on the KDE plot of residuals, there is improvement for high values homes, and residuals appear to be reduced.
+Based on the plot of residuals, there is improvement for high values homes, and residuals appear to be reduced.

 ## Polynomial Features
 Through an iterative process designed to find the polynomial relationships between the independent and dependent variables, I determined polynomial factors to include as features in the model.
 Full details can be found in the model training notebook.